uhasker/getting-things-done-in-next-js/src/chapter1/08-basic-datastructures.md

 console.log(capitals.has('France')); // false
 ```

-At first glance maps appear to be very similar to objects, however there are a few imporant differences.
+At first glance maps appear to be very similar to objects.
+However, there are a few important differences.

-First, it is very easy to get the size of a map (using the `size` property), whereas with objects you would need to keep track of the size manually.
+First, it's very easy to get the size of a map (using the `size` property), whereas with objects you would need to keep track of the size manually.

 Second, the keys of an object are usually strings, whereas with maps they can have any data type.

-It is recommended to use maps if the key-value pairs are unknown until run time (for example because they are determined by user input), all keys have the same type and all values have the same type.
+It's recommended to use maps if the key-value pairs are unknown until run time (for example, because they are determined by user input), all keys have the same type and all values have the same type.

 ### Sets